alvinteh/wp-base/README.md

 * The WordPress content directory has been set to `content`, so add your themes and plugins to `content/themes` and `content/plugins` respectively.

 #### Composer
-* Strive to have all WordPress plugins installed using Composer with WPackagist.
+* Strive to have all WordPress plugins installed using Composer via WPackagist.
+* When requiring non-WPackagist packages, it is assumed that you are adding code that is specific to your theme.
+To that effect, the `content/themes/*/inc` folders are excluded from Git.
 * See the [WPackagist](http://wpackagist.org) site for more details on usage.

 #### Grunt
-* Open `Gruntfile.js` and set `THEME_NAME` to your desired WordPress theme's name.
 * Use the Grunt tasks `default` and `watch` to run tasks (e.g. RequireJS optimization, SASS/Compass compilation) for production and development respectively.
-* See the [Grrunt](http://www.gruntjs.com) site for more details on usage.
+* See the [Grunt](http://www.gruntjs.com) site for more details on usage.
+* When running the bundled SASS/Compass compilation task, it is assumed that all of your theme SCSS will be found in `content/themes/{THEME_NAME}/scss`.
+The compiled CSS will be output in `content/themes/{THEME_NAME}/css/*.min.css`.

 Dependencies
 -------